nono-Sang/FastVAE/README.md

 ## About

-FastVAE is a high-performance framework that accelerates VAE encoding and decoding through parallel implementation while significantly reducing GPU memory footprint.
+FastVAE is a lightweight plugin that accelerates diffusers VAE encoding and decoding through parallel implementation while reducing GPU memory footprint.

 ## Usage
 ```python